-Rockwool or perlite media receive water from individual emitters placed at the base of each plant.
+The solid media containers receive water from individual emitters placed at the base of each plant.
 Emitters can be upright stake drippers.
 Each plant is irrigated from a short length of spaghetti tubing plugged into a ½-inch or ¾-inch black poly lateral line.

 Fertilizer stocks are stored in two containers (30 to 40-gallon size) under each proportioner.
 Stock tanks of this size will provide for 7-14 days of nutrient application.
 Stock tanks should be fitted with a lid through which the proportioner suction hoses fit.

 Fertilizer formulas and programs that have been successful in Florida rockwool houses are presented in Appendix 1.
 More detail on fertilizer management for rockwool- and perlite-grown vegetables is presented in "Nutrient Solution Formulation for Hydroponic (NFT and Rockwool) Tomatoes in Florida" (https://edis.ifas.ufl.edu/CV216).
-These nutrient solution formulas work equally well for rockwool and perlite.
+These nutrient solution formulas work equally well for any solid media system.

 In designing the fertilizer stock tank area, water lines and valves can be positioned above each stock tank for easy filling of stock tanks when mixing new nutrient solution.
 When mixing new solutions, the controller should be turned off so that proportioners will not remove unmixed stock solution.

-The irrigation system on/off cycles can be controlled by a "starting tray" placed under one rockwool slab in the greenhouse.
-The same starter tray can be used for perlite bag culture.
+The irrigation system on/off cycles can be controlled by an "irrigation starting tray."
+The tray works well for media in slabs or lay-flat bags including perlite, rockwool, or coir.
 The starting tray should be placed somewhere in the center of the house.
-The tray (Agrodynamics, Inc.) is wired to a relay box which is wired to an irrigation controller that controls the length of each water cycle by opening or shutting the electric solenoid valve.
+The tray is wired to a relay box which is wired to an irrigation controller that controls the length of each water cycle by opening or shutting the electric solenoid valve.
 The relay, controller, and solenoid can be placed in the entrance porch.
 Controllers should have battery backup so that programs are not lost during power outages.
 Growers need to be sure that the plants chosen for the tray are representative of the plants in the house (and remain so through the season).

 To set up the starter tray, a representative spot with representative plants is chosen.
 It is best to choose a spot at least 20 to 30 feet away from the endwalls.
 The starter tray is positioned and leveled in all directions.
-The poly sleeve is cut away from the bottom of the chosen slab, and the exposed rockwool is positioned on the capillary mat in the tray.
-For perlite bags, holes are punched in the bottom side of the bag on a ½-inch grid.
-Holes should be about to ¼ inch in diameter so perlite media will have good contact with the capillary mat in the starter tray.
+For rockwool or coir slab, the poly sleeve is cut away from the bottom of the chosen slab, and the exposed media is positioned on the capillary mat in the tray.
+For perlite or other media bags, holes are punched in the bottom side of the bag on a ½-inch grid.
+Holes should be about to ¼ inch in diameter so the media will have good contact with the capillary mat in the starter tray.
 Emitters are repositioned at the base of the plants.

 The irrigation system might need to be operated for a period to provide nutrient solution to fill the small "V"-shaped reservoir at one end of the tray.
 The electrical probe(s) is positioned so that the tip contacts the solution in the reservoir.
 Electrical connections and grounds are completed through the relay box and controller following directions supplied with the controller.

 The basic irrigation scheduling theory revolves around applying enough solution to each slab or bag to fulfill plant needs and to maintain an acceptable electrical conductivity (soluble salt) level in the media.
 For most situations, this means that each irrigation event should apply about 4 ounces of solution per plant.
+Each irrigation event should result in a small amount of leachate leaving the media container, approximately 10 to 15%.
 The soluble salt reading of the leachate should be in the range of plus or minus 0.5 to 1.0 units from the applied nutrient solution.
 More or less nutrient solution can be applied to the plants to achieve this goal.
 Leachate for testing is collected from the media by a syringe.

-Emitters for rockwool and perlite vegetables should have an inner diameter of at least .04 inch to reduce the risk of clogging.
+Emitters for solid media crops should have an inner diameter of at least .04 inch to reduce the risk of clogging.
 The irrigation management scheme involves designing a system that applies nutrient solution in ample amounts and in uniform fashion.
 Depending on the chosen emitter flow rates at a chosen operating pressure, the greenhouse irrigation might need to be constructed in zones.
 Flow rates of proportioners, pressure regulators, and pump capacity need to be considered.